 Before converting a file into a PDF, be sure all accessibility requirements are met first.
 Design the document with accessibility in mind using the Basic Techniques.
 Double check your work by using the accessibility checker tool.
 Once all errors are fixed, save your changes.

-Never use ‘Print to PDF’
+Avoid using ‘Print to PDF’

 Always use ‘Save As PDF’ or ‘Export to PDF.’
 These options preserve the accessible features of the document and generate tags.
 Print to PDF creates PDFs without tags, which is completely inaccessible.